 Labia majora reduction surgery is about an hour-and-a-half to two hours long in an accredited out-patient surgery center.
 Blood loss is a teaspoon or two.
 The patient leaves the surgery center on the same day and returns to our office the next day for their first post-op visit.
 The patient can return to work between days 4-6.
 Dr. Hailparn likes to have a follow-up exam at two weeks for suture removal and about eight weeks after surgery to review the surgical site, to make sure it is healed and to answer any lingering questions or concerns the patient may have.

-Labia majora reduction surgery can cost between $5,500-6,500.
-Most times, it is not covered or fully covered by insurance.
+After your consult, which includes a physical exam by Dr. Hailparn, you will receive the exact cost of labia majora reduction sugery.
+Most times, labia majora reduction surgery is not covered or fully covered by insurance.
 You can read more about payment options here.

 For some patients, labia majora reduction can be achieved without surgery.
 Non-surgical options to improve the comfort and appearance of the labia majora include: